-Have you ever purchased an Apple iPhone within the last year?
+Have you purchased an Apple iPhone within the last year?

 I could bet my life that there is at least one single crack or it has become increasingly sluggish.
 I’m right aren’t i?